 5. Being a mother of two, how did you manage work and periods in the post-pregnancy phase where periods tend to be heavier than they usually are?

 I am one of those people who never believed that we need to take painkillers during periods because according to me, if my body is getting periods it will bear the pain that comes with.
 During my post-pregnancy phase though, the hot water bags came out.

 6. Do you have any tips or advice for girls and women who are reading this?

 Having an entire kit of essentials is necessary.
+Of course, mine includes my camera but you get what I mean.
 Women have been brought up with that mentality where we are told not to work or exercise too much during our periods but it is not meant to be like that.
 There is no harm in telling people that you are in pain and if you need to take an hour off, do that.
 Just be open about it.